What Elements Are Required for a Contract to Be Enforceable?

 When entering a professional or business relationship, one of the most important steps is to create a contract.
 A contract is an agreement that establishes a set of specific obligations between two or more parties.
 It informs each party of their rights and duties.
 If one of the involved parties breaches the contract, they will be subject to legal consequences.

-The elements of a legally enforceable contract include legality, capacity, an offer, consideration, mutual consent, consideration, specificity of conditions, and, usually, an unambiguous written contract.
+The elements of a legally enforceable contract include legality, capacity, an offer, consideration, mutual consent, consideration, specificity of conditions, and, usually, an unambiguous written agreement.

 Legality

-The activity covered by the contract must be legal.
-A contract cannot be legally enforceable if the exchange it contemplates is criminal.
+The activity covered must be legal.
+An agreement cannot be legally enforceable if the exchange it contemplates is criminal.
 For example, you cannot create a legal contract with someone to assault or murder someone.

 Capacity